rei/rei-cedar-docs/docs/components/accordion/README.md

 ### Show and Hide

-- Revealing the frist accordion section is recommended
+- Revealing the first accordion section is recommended
-- Other accordion sections are all hidden by default, however it is possible to:
+- Other accordion sections are all hidden by default, however it is possible to specify that:
-  - Specify that all accordion sections are revealed when page is displayed
+  - All accordion sections are revealed when page is displayed
-  - Specify that a specific accordion section is revealed with remaining accordion section closed
+  - A specific accordion section is revealed with remaining accordion section closed
 - Sections do not automatically collapse when another is expanded

 ### Do / Don't